saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/04_ligand.md

 As gene set of interest, we consider the genes of which the expression is possibly affected due to communication with other cells.
 The definition of this gene set depends on your research question and is a crucial step in the use of NicheNet.

-Because we here want to investigate how Macrophages regulate the expression of Fib signature genes in malignant cells, we will use the Fib signature gene set defined by Puram et al. as gene set of interest and use all genes expressed in malignant cells as background of genes.
+Because we here want to investigate how Macrophages regulate the expression of Fibroblasts pro-fibrotic signature, we will use the leading edge genes from the Matrisome gene sets enriched in this phenoty as targt genes for the analysis.
+And all genes expressed in fibroblasts as background of genes.

 ``` r